 For example, a student might be asked to solve a legal question in Government class using the Constitution and its amendments.
-You can write questions that use words like complete, solve, examine, illustrate, show, etc.
+You are probably writing application questions when you use words like complete, solve, examine, illustrate, show, etc.

 Some common examples for this category are: